it3049c-fall22-henderson/js-exercises-Tmal1652/README.md

 ## Self-Evaluation:
 (For this assignment, there was 22 exercises checked by 68 automated checks) how many points out of 20 do you deserve on this assignment:

-20/20 points for this asignment
+I would give myself a 20/20 points for this asignment

 ## Self-Reflection:
 <!-- What did you learn that you found interesting -->
 I learned alot about this assignment.
 I found the instructions to be very useful and help guide me through getting the assignment done.